 - literature reports

-Submit an Online Special Consideration application via MYVU Portal within three (3) working days of the assessment due date.
+Submit an Online Special Consideration application via MyVU within three (3) working days of the assessment due date.
 This means you have 3 working days after the due date to apply.

 If your application is approved, you might be granted an extension of time, a special examination, an alternative assessment, removal of a late penalty or adjustment to marks, depending on your circumstances.